openforis/sepal-doc/docs/source/cli/ofgt.rst

 .. note::

-    For the benefit of users that are running scripts using the older version based on order of datafiles instead of options :code:`-i`, :code:`-o` and :code:`-um`, the program can still be used that way
+    For the benefit of users that are running scripts using the older version based on order of data files instead of options :code:`-i`, :code:`-o` and :code:`-um`, the program can still be used that way

 EXAMPLE
 #######